-Wine tourism is enthusiastically embraced.
+In North Island wine tourism is enthusiastically embraced.
 Some 30 wineries operate an open-door policy and offer free tastings from their impressive cellars.
 Find them dotted around Napier, Hastings and Havelock North, just a few kilometres apart.
 Many producers see casual visitors as essential trade, and fashion themselves as ‘destination’ wineries, offering not only wine, but self-catering accommodation, gourmet eateries, tasting classes and shops stocking wine and local produce.

 A good example is Craggy Range.
 Opened in 2002 to much fanfare, the venture, led by Steve Smith, uses cutting-edge techniques and hi-tech viticulture to great effect.
 The stunning winery is attached to the highly acclaimed Terroir restaurant, with panoramic views of the giant Te Mata peak and surrounding vineyards.
 Te Mata Estate itself is New Zealand’s oldest winery, dating from the 1890s.
 It is family-owned and specialises in premium wines, including its Coleraine blend of Merlot and Cabernets Sauvignon and Franc.